DeborahK/Gentle-Introduction-to-HTML/README.md

-# Gentle Introduction To HTML for Beginners
+# Gentle Introduction To HTML
-Files for the "Gentle Introduction to HTML for Beginners" course.
+Files for the "Gentle Introduction to HTML" course.

 **If you would like to use this repository in your own work, please fork it before cloning or committing to it.
 Thanks!**